Code-Institute-Submissions/MomciloDordevic-MS3/README.md

     - Profile page
     - New Recipe Page
     - Log Out Page
-    - If the user is "admin", then will have access to Manage Categories, where they can add new categories or edit/delete currently active ones.
+    - If the user is "admin", they will have access to Manage Categories, where they can add new categories or edit/delete currently active ones.
 - The website uses _cards_ to display recipes, giving short info for the user:
     - Recipe Image
     - Recipe Name